 Located in the middle of the picturesque Cinque Terre region is the village of Corniglia, the only town in the area without direct access to the water.
 Although it may be a little farther from the sea, I would suggest you visit this gem of a village if you are in the area–the views are just spectacular and truly not to be missed.
 To reach Corniglia you will have to climb the Lardarina, a staircase with thirty-three flights and 377 steps, or cross the road that leads from the railway to the town.

 Corniglia‘s village is a precious jewel, made up of small alleys and narrow streets cut into the rocks (the narrowest of the five villages of the Cinque Terre), with a beautiful beach, known as Spiaggione, that is caressed by crystal clear sea waters.
+For a day in Cinque Terre, this shouldn’t be missed!
 Since the village doesn’t have the glamour of an accessible beach it’s the quietest of the land’s five towns, making it the perfect spot for a relaxing getaway.

 One of the most interesting streets in the village is its narrow main road, Via Fieschi, which is dotted with homes and enticing shops.
 Head to Corniglia’s main square, Largo Taragio, where the locals gather and the Oratory Santa Caterina is located.
 Above the main part of the town there is the Parish Church of San Pietro, a perfect mix of Gothic and Baroque-Ligurian architecture styles that looks down on the charming village scene below.